ruthran-c/ruthran-c.github.io/_posts/snippets/2023-09-07-dataframe-of-value-counts.md

 | 9 | NaN | NaN | NaN | NLD - 2104 | NaN | NaN | L - 6 | K - 279 | NaN | 8.0 - 1514 | 405.0 - 119 | NaN | NaN |
 | 10 | NaN | NaN | NaN | USA - 2097 | NaN | NaN | NaN | P - 12 | NaN | 3.0 - 1336 | 233.0 - 114 | NaN | NaN |

+## Final Thoughts
+This is my current solution to this problem.
+Any alternative suggestions and enhancements are always welcome.

+Maybe you have a more elegant way to go about this part of the data exploration process?

+I'm all ears!